Assembly members hope the change in code will encourage development of reasonably priced homes. (Photo: Hannah Flor/KFSK)

 “It’s a foot in the door for trying to make it easier for more housing and more affordable housing,” he said.
 “So put it simply, I figure we’ll give it a shot.
 And if it doesn’t work, we can do something else.”

 A change to the land sale law has been in the works since last fall.
 That’s when a local business – Skylark LLC – was working to develop a subdivision of manufactured homes.
 The company owns land between Severson’s Subdivision and Skylark Park, and planned to buy more borough-owned land in the area.
-But owners of the company said that it would be impossible to develop a subdivision of affordable, entry-level homes if they had to buy the borough lots at their appraised value.
+But owners of the company said that it would be impossible to develop a subdivision of affordable, entry-level homes if they had to buy the borough lots at their assessed value.

 Owner Ambre Burrell told KFSK by text message that the company has been talking with the borough manager and hopes to begin negotiations to buy the land in the next few weeks.